10 Website Security Tips for Marketers

 2. Choose strong passwords

-Selecting strong passwords is something everyone can be mindful of every day.
+Selecting strong passwords for security is something everyone can be mindful of every day.
 When crafting a strong password, use a combination of uppercase and lowercase letters, numbers, and special characters.

 Be creative and don’t use weak, obvious passwords (looking at you, password123).
 Use a mix of letters and numbers.
 Don't use obvious information like your dog's name, favorite band, house number, or birth date.